sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 & 0 \leq q^d_j \leq Q^d_j \quad (\underline{ν_j}, \overline{ν_j}) \quad \forall j \in J \tag{4}\\
 \end{align}
 ```
+This market clearing problem allows for determining the demand served $q^d_j$ and supply cleared $q^s_i$ in the market.
+The market clearing price $\lambda$ is the dual variable associated with the supply-demand balance.

 The KKT conditions of the market-clearing problem {eq}`market_clearing` are :